-This new programme, delivered in partnership with Public Health England, is designed for those who aspire to director-level roles focused on improving the public’s health.
+This programme, running from November 2023 to September 2024 is delivered in partnership with the Office for Health Improvement and Disparities (OHID), and is designed for those who aspire to director-level roles focused on improving the public’s health.

-High performance in these director-level roles call for leaders capable of working in volatile, uncertain, complex, and ambiguous environments, to be skilled at building relationships across whole systems of public service provision, and able to operate effectively in a dynamic political landscape.
-This new programme focuses on enabling aspiring senior public health leaders to find ways of working successfully in this challenging context, so that they are able to build and sustain necessary strategic partnerships, and collaborate to deliver health improvements for local communities.
+As the experience of 2020 has amply demonstrated, high performance in these director-level roles call for leaders capable of working in volatile, uncertain, complex, and ambiguous systems.
+They must be skilled at building relationships across whole systems of public service provision, and able to operate effectively in a dynamic political landscape.
+This programme focuses on enabling aspiring senior public health leaders to find ways of working successfully in this challenging context, so that they are able to build and sustain necessary strategic partnerships, and collaborate to deliver health improvements for local communities.

-To achieve the core objectives of the programme we will create learning environments in which participants are supported and challenged to apply the principles of systems leadership to their work, build a connected learning community, and develop the behaviours, skills and knowledge of effective systems leaders.
+To achieve the core objectives of the programme we will create learning environments, through workshops, action learning sets and coaching opportunities, in which participants are supported and challenged to apply the principles of systemic leadership to their work, build a connected learning community, and develop the behaviours, skills and knowledge of effective systemic leaders.

 Who can apply for the programme?